nikhil0207/opendoc-sg-courts-mobile-app-user-guide/main.md

 *released on 25 Nov 2020*

 **What's new**
-- Updated App Icon, Splash Screen, Login Screen
+* Updated App icon, splash screen, login screen.
-- Hearings are marked as "(Vacated)" for vacated hearings.
+* Hearings marked as “(Vacated)” for vacated hearings.
-- Added Feedback button in the dashboard.
+* Feedback button added in dashboard.
-- Security improvements.
+* Security improvements.

 **Known Issues**
 - Document sharing for iOS is not available.